-The "A" part of this "chemo cocktail" both blocks DNA production in your cells, and also inhibits the enzymes responsible for repairing DNA.
-Cells can't live without DNA; thus when they're deprived of it, they die (in fact, some even kill themselves when their DNA is damaged).
-"A" can't distinguish between cancer cells and normal cells; but because cancer cells are dividing so rapidly, it has a greater negative effect on them than on your normal cells.
-The "C" part of this chemo combo stops cancer cells from replicating.
-As for "T," it slows or stops cell division, or keeps enzymes from making the proteins cells need in order to grow.
-So between all of these, you have some pretty powerful agents working to destroy those cancer cells.
+The "A" part of this "chemo cocktail" blocks DNA production in your cells, and inhibits the enzymes responsible for repairing DNA.
+Cells can't live without DNA and die off when they're deprived of it.
+In fact, some even kill themselves when their DNA is damaged.
+While "A" doesn’t distinguish between cancer cells and normal cells, it has a greater negative effect on cancer cells since those cells are dividing so rapidly.

 Q. You mentioned complications...

 A. One of chemo's side effects is that it lowers your white blood cell count since it kills off some of the cells that help fight infection.
 That’s why each time you begin AC chemo treatment, you'll have blood drawn first.
 If your white cell count isn't high enough to keep you healthy, the doctor will delay your next chemo treatment until the white cells build themselves back up to an acceptable level.

 Q. And the side effects of the AC chemotherapy regimen?

 A. Here's what you hate to ask about but need to know, right?
 It's like putting your hands over your eyes during the scary part of a movie, but peeking out and looking anyway.

 - Nausea and vomiting: These aren't nearly as prevalent a side effect as they once were.
 Usually you'll be given medication to take directly after your AC treatment to reduce, if not eliminate, any queasiness.
 However, you may be one of the unfortunate few who gets sick anyway.
 In this case, take heart that you should start feeling better in about three days